opnfv/vswitchperf/docs/configguide/installation.rst

 script **systems/build_base_machine.sh**.
 It should be executed under user account, which will be used for vsperf execution.

-Please Note: Password-less sudo access must be configured for given user account before script is executed.
+**Please Note**: Password-less sudo access must be configured for given user account before script is executed.

 Execution of installation script: